Species-theoretic foundations of perturbative quantum field theory: Introduction

 For simplicity, we restrict ourselves to the Klein-Gordan real scalar field on Minkowski spacetime $\cX\cong \bR^{p,1}$, $p\in \bN$.
-Therefore an off-shell field configuration $\Phi$ may be viewed as a smooth function
+In general, pAQFT deals with gauge theories on curved spacetimes \cite{MR2455327}.
+Therefore for us, an off-shell field configuration $\Phi$ is just any smooth function

-In particular, we do not impose conditions on the behavior at infinity.
-Let $\cF_{\text{loc}}$ denote the space of local observables $\ssA$, i.e. functionals of field configurations which are obtained by integrating polynomials in the field $\Phi$ and its derivatives (`field polynomials') against bump functions on $\cX$.
-Let $\text{PolyObs}_{\text{mc}}$ denote the space of microcausal polynomial observables $\emph{\textsf{O}}$, i.e. polynomial functionals of field configurations satisfying a microlocal-theoretic condition known as microcausality.
-Applying Moyal deformation quantization, $\text{PolyObs}_{\text{mc}}[[\hbar]]$ is a formal power series $\ast$-algebra, called the (abstract, off-shell) Wick algebra, with multiplication the Moyal star product for the Wightman propagator $\Delta_{\text{H}}$ of the Klein-Gordan field,\footnote{ it appears that Moyal deformation quantization can also be treated species-theoretically, but we leave this, and the investigation of connections with \cite{MR2862982}, \cite{MR3753672} to future work}
+In particular, we do not impose conditions on the asymptotic behavior of $\Phi$ at infinite times.
+Let $\mathcal{F}_{\text{loc}}$ denote the space of local observables $\ssA$; these are functionals of field configurations which are obtained by integrating polynomials in $\Phi$ and its derivatives against bump functions on $\cX$.
+Let $\mathcal{F}$ denote the commutative $\ast$-algebra of microcausal polynomial observables $\emph{\textsf{O}}$; these are polynomial functionals of field configurations satisfying a \hbox{microlocal-theoretic} condition known as microcausality, with multiplication the pointwise multiplication of functionals, sometimes called the normal-ordered product.
+Then $\mathcal{F}[[\hbar]]$ is a formal power series $\ast$-algebra in formal Planck's constant $\hbar$, called the (abstract, off-shell) Wick algebra, with multiplication the Moyal star product for the Wightman propagator $\Delta_{\text{H}}$ of the Klein-Gordan field

-The Moyal star product involves the pointwise multiplication of generalized functions, which is not defined without microcausality.
-Microcausality was not included in the original formulation by Schwinger-Tomonaga-Feynman-Dyson, which led to individual terms of formal power series diverging.